jundalisay/superb/content/en/social/economics/solutions/bur.md

 Governments of democratic countries like Brazil and the Philippines want it because it lets them placate the poor and prevent public disobedience or the rise of Communism or terrorism.
 Unofficially, it helps politicians buy votes*.
 The abandonment of UBI in Finland and Bolsa Familia in Brazil are proofs that UBI is not sustainable.

-> *This is proven by presidential candidates using dole outs during their campaigns
+> *This is proven by presidential candidates using dole outs during their election campaigns

 <!-- Canada and Finland, which are experimenting with UBI, are coincidentally the 4th and 5th largest gambling nations according to CNBC.
 Ontario, where UBI will be tested in Canada, also has the largest 2008 gambling revenue  of all the Canadian provinces. -->